andrewwh/node-event-broker/README.md

 ### TODO
 - Use Hysterix in the data sinks
 - Implement back pressure
-- Split queues by some means such as *source*

 ## Using gulp to do everything
 I like gulp, so it does everything.